racca3141/snap-push-pop/README.md

 Palindrome:

 The recursion works by taking the outer two characters that make the string and compares them.
 If that fails, then the method ends and says that the string is not a palindrome.
-If it passes, it sends the remaining string back into the method to do it again until the bases cases are satisfied.
+If it passes, it sends the remaining string back into the method to do it again until the base cases are satisfied.
 The base cases of 0 and 1 string length are self explanatory.